python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0a_preliminaries.md

   2) Click on `+ Other Locations` in the bottom left corner.

-  3) At the bottom where it says `Enter server address`, type smb://`the ip address` (provided by the instructor) and hit Enter.
+  3) At the bottom where it says `Enter server address`, type smb://`the url` (provided by the instructor) and hit Enter.

   4) Double-click on `studentsamba`.